 “It was kind of a fluke” admits software developer, Marc Résibois, about the conception of Live 10’s new Drum Buss device.
 “I had this code for a filter that I’d been playing with for a while; I really liked the way it sounded.
 I was just messing about with it and inverted the filter from high to low pass – it suddenly started booming in a really satisfying way.
 I was pretty sure it was something worth exploring.”

-The happy accident that helped create the Drum Buss prototype sounds much like the kind of creative spark that leads music makers to a new track.
+The happy accident that led to the Drum Buss prototype sounds a lot like the kind of creative spark that leads to a new track.
 But surely serendipity isn’t the only force behind Live’s new creative tools?
-In the following article, a few members of the Live development team recount the inspiration and perspiration that went into creating three characterful new audio effects for Live.
-The team also passed on some insider’s tips on how to use the effects in your music.
+Asked to tell us more, the Live development team let us in on the inspiration and perspiration behind three characterful new audio effects for Live.
+They also passed on some insider’s tips on how to use the effects in your music.

 Sparks and sprints

-Following the unforeseen invention of Drum Buss, an early version of the device was soon on show at one of the development team’s regular hack sprints – a kind of internal show-and-tell used for Live experiments – where it picked up admiration from fellow engineers.
+Following its unforseen invention, an early version of the Drum Buss device was soon on show at one of the development team’s regular hack sprints – a kind of internal show-and-tell used for Live experiments – where it picked up admiration from fellow engineers.
 “People are encouraged to explore whatever they want,” says device designer Matt Jackson, who had a hand in the production of Drum Buss, Wavetable (Live 10’s new synth), and Pedal – a device that took off from the same hack platform.
 “With Pedal, there wasn’t a formal decision by a project owner to develop it.
 The early form of the device we saw at a Sprint was so convincing that everyone quickly got behind the idea.”

 The origins of Echo, Live’s third new audio effect, were a little more predetermined.
 “We felt a slight dissatisfaction that we didn’t have any modulated delays in Live” reveals the Sound Team’s Christian Kleine.
 “Our existing delay effects are quite clinical – we wanted something that could drift a little more.
 And delays in themselves are so powerful.
 A lot of effects are based on them: flanger, chorus, even reverb to a degree.”
 Christian saw a chance to create new effects that would broaden Live’s palette: “They distort sound in a way that is usually only known in analog gear.
 Precise effects have their own charm, but Live’s new ones mean you create more sounds that just don’t sound like computer music.”